How to Take Payments on NICE CXone: Secure Payment Processing

 How many payment gateways does Shuttle support?

-Shuttle supports 40+ payment gateways including Stripe, Adyen, Worldpay, Checkout.com, Braintree, Square, Mollie, GoCardless, and many more.
+Shuttle supports 30+ payment gateways including Stripe, Adyen, Worldpay, Checkout.com, Braintree, Square, Mollie, GoCardless, and many more.
 You can configure multiple gateways simultaneously with routing rules.
+Switching gateways is configuration, not a re-integration.

 What does Shuttle cost?